hilogames/HLSpriteKit/README.md

  * `HLMessageNode`.
 Shows a text message over a solid or textured background, with some animation options.

+ * `HLMultilineLabelNode`.
+A label node that can display multiline text.

  * `HLRingNode`.
 A collection of items (usually buttons) arranged in a circle around a center point.